microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-3-integrate-azure-ai-foundry-agent-with-m365-agents-sdk.md

 Once Dev Tunnel is created, hit **Start** or **F5** to start debugging.
 Microsoft Teams will launch automatically, and your agent app will pop up on the window.
 Select Add and start chatting with your agent.

 You can ask one of the following questions to interact with the agent:
-    - What’s the difference between Northwind Standard and Health Plus when it comes to emergency and mental health coverage?
+    - +++What’s the difference between Northwind Standard and Health Plus when it comes to emergency and mental health coverage?+++
-    - Can I use PerksPlus to pay for both a rock climbing class and a virtual fitness program?
+    - +++Can I use PerksPlus to pay for both a rock climbing class and a virtual fitness program?+++
-    - If I hit my out-of-pocket max on Northwind Standard, do I still pay for prescriptions?
+    - +++If I hit my out-of-pocket max on Northwind Standard, do I still pay for prescriptions?+++

 ## Next Step